CesarChretien/KotlinMeetupApp/README.md

 ## Getting to run the app.

-In Android Studio, press the green triangle located somewhere on top or press **CTRL** + **R**.
+In Android Studio, press the green triangle located somewhere on top or press <kbd>⌃</kbd> + <kbd>R</kbd> for Mac or <kbd>Shift</kbd> + <kbd>F10</kbd> for Windows.
 You'll be prompted with a **Select Deployment Target** window where you can select on which device you want to run your app.
 You can choose to either run it on a physical device or a virtual device (also called an emulator).
 Go to "Run the app on your physical device" if you have an Android phone you can connect to your computer *and* you want to run the app on that phone, otherwise go to "Run the app on an emulator".

 ## Run the app on your physical device